Jcanman1/refactored/README.md

 Images used by the dashboard should be placed in an `assets/` directory that resides next to the script so Dash can serve them automatically.
+The provided `EnpresorMachine.png` image is included in this `assets/` folder.